AlgoAIBoss/AlgoAIBoss/README.md

 - 🤔 I’m looking for help with - _Finding a job in ML engineering position_
 - 💬 Ask me about - _Topics related to ML/AI_
 - 📫 How to reach me: [here](https://andlukyane.com/)
-- ⚡ Top facts: Deciplined, Frugal, Easigoing
+- ⚡ Top facts: Disciplined, Frugal, Easigoing.

 I have a full personal website now!
 You can find it [here](https://algoaiboss.github.io/myportfolio/)